Show All Answers

 Swim lessons are offered throughout the summer (mid June through Mid August) at Municipal and Centennial Pools.
 Registration opens the first weekend of May.
-Registrations can be made online at www.prcity.com/recreation or in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Friday, 12-5pm), or you can register at the pools.
+Registrations can be made online at www.prcity.com/recreation or in person at the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Thursday, 12-5pm), or you can register at the pools once swim season begins.

 Drop-in basketball is offered year-round at the Centennial Gym (600 Nickerson Drive, Paso Robles):

 No, however the YMCA offers some programming of its own at Centennial Park.
 For info on the YMCA’s offerings, please click here.

 Tennis and pickleball courts are available to the public without reservations.
 They are reservable for tournament play.
 For information about reserving courts, please call (805)237-3991.

 We’re easy to reach!
-Please call us at (805)237-3988 or stop by the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Friday, 12-5pm).
+Please call us at (805)237-3988 or stop by the Centennial Park Registration Desk (600 Nickerson Drive, Paso Robles, open Monday-Thursday, 12-5pm).
 Click here for a list of our staff.